countable-web/open-source-corporation/admin/MEETINGS.md

 Agenda

-  * Meetings always need a calendar event with invitations to everyone who needs to be there.
-If someone doesn't need to be at the meeting, dont' invite them..
+  * Our calendar is the source of truth regarding meeting times, attendees and cancellation status.
+Only updates to the calendar event count.
+Don't transmit this info via email or verbally, use the calendar.
+  * The purpose of the meeting must be clear.
+  * Recurring meetings should review the previous meeting's follow-ups/action items.
+Open up the last week's minutes and review them.
-  * All meetings should have a general agenda or structure to follow.
+  * Meetings must have a general (recurring) or specific (one-off) agenda.
-  * All meetings should also have a specific agenda sent out in advance, with as much detail as possible.
-  * If someone is presenting in a meeting, they should send out materials so the attendees can get in the right headspace.
+  * If you are presenting in a meeting, send out materials (such as slides) in advance so the attendees can get in the right headspace.
-  * Don't go to meetings unless you have something specific to contribute to the project.
+  * Remind anyone who is late that this waste's the team's time.
+They should apologise.
+  * When you are speaking, pause to get feedback and answer questions.

 Minutes should be recorded for each meeting.

-  * capture attendees.
-  * put a note besides names that were late, or had AV issues as a reminder for them to correct it.
+This should just be a few bullet points with decisions, action items.

   * Mention "headlines" of what we talk about.
 What's the important point?
-  * Mention any decisions.
-  * Mention any notes on KPIs (Key Performance Indicators), OKRs (Objectives and Key Results)
+  * Mention the "north star" metric of your project and how the meeting relates to it.
   * Mention anything with a followup required.
-  * List items to come back to on the next meeting.
-  * Send a follow-up email with the minutes/notes and highlight any immediate action items
+  * Send a follow-up email with the minutes, and record them in an ongoing google-doc for recurring meetings.
   * Correct any inaccuracies in the google doc with a strikethrough of what's written, the correct info added, and then your initials in brackets

 ## One-on-one meetings